YukunJ/11785-Final-Project-Team15/README.md

 #### Caution:

 The original code is for distributed training.
 To be able to run it on our poor little stingy colab, it has gone quite a few modifications.
 Please read through this document and don't look back to the source links above.
 And there is a few newly added stuff.
-When in question, reach out to me!
+When in question, reach out to us!

 #### How to run